OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning: Experiments

 \subsection{Natural Human-Robot Interaction}

-To deploy robots in human-centric scenarios, the ability to interact naturally with humans is indispensable~\cite{sheridan2016human, goodrich2008human, murphy2010human, de2008atlas}.
-Due to its adaptive nature and explicit reasoning process, \method~is able to engage with humans in a natural way — seamlessly handling human interventions and proactively seek clarification when faced with ambiguities.
+Deploying robots in human-centric scenarios requires natural interaction with people. \lfq{We conduct 10 human-robot interactions for OneTwoVLA and the Dual-System baseline ($\pi_0$ is omitted as it cannot generate language outputs) on the \texttt{Hotpot} and \texttt{Cocktail} tasks, with subtask-level interaction results shown in Table~\ref{tab:human_robot_count_exp}.} Due to its adaptive nature and explicit reasoning process, \method~is able to engage with humans in a natural way — seamlessly handling human interventions and proactively seek clarification when faced with ambiguities.
 For example, in the \texttt{Hotpot} task, when a human interrupts by requesting, ``Could you also dip another vegetable for me?" \method~immediately responds by clarifying, ``Sure!
 Would you like green bok choy, enoki mushrooms, or cabbage?"
 In the \texttt{Cocktail} task, when the robot is preparing a \texttt{Vodka Sunrise} and the human interrupts with, ``I don't want orange vodka, I want lemon-flavored one," \method~immediately reasons that it needs to put down the orange vodka, retrieve the lemon vodka, and generate action sequences that align with the human's intent.
-In contrast, the dual-system approach frequently loses context during interaction and struggles to maintain a coherent reasoning process, merely picking up the lemon vodka without continuing to prepare the cocktail in the example above. $\pi_0$ is unable to engage in such language-based human interaction because it cannot output textual reasoning content.
+In contrast, the dual-system approach frequently loses context during interaction and struggles to maintain a coherent reasoning process, merely picking up the lemon vodka without continuing to prepare the cocktail in the example above.

+\textbf{Generalizable Human-Robot Interaction.} \hyd{We further evaluate generalization on the \texttt{Hotpot} and \texttt{Cocktail} tasks by testing 20 novel interaction scenarios that \textit{never appear} in the robot training data.
+With vision–language data co-training, OneTwoVLA-VL achieves a 72.5\% success rate.
+In the \texttt{Hotpot} task, OneTwoVLA-VL demonstrates proactive reasoning by asking ``Which plate of meat would you like me to cook?'' when given the instruction ``cook meat'' with two meat plates present.
+It also effectively handles unseen dynamic interruptions — when picking up enoki mushrooms, if interrupted with, ``I don’t want enoki mushrooms, please cook some green bok choy instead,'' it immediately switches to executing the new instruction.
+In contrast, OneTwoVLA without VL data co-training fail to interpret such unseen interaction commands, exhibiting poor generalization.}